jimmyangel/morinricardo/content/post/2022-11-03-oregon-watersheds-data.md

 We carried out this process under the direction of, and in partnership with Erik Fernandez of [Oregon Wild](https://oregonwild.org/).

-## The data for this project comes from multiple sources
+## The data for this project come from multiple sources

 ### Drinking watershed data: Oregon Department of Environmental Quality (DEQ)